matlab-actions/run-command/README.md

-# Run MATLAB Command
+# Run MATLAB® Command

-This action executes a MATLAB script, function, or statement using the _first_ MATLAB on the runner's system `PATH`.
+This action executes a MATLAB script, function, or statement using the _first_ MATLAB version on the runner's system `PATH`.

 MATLAB exits with exit code 0 if the specified script, function, or statement executes successfully without error.
 Otherwise, MATLAB terminates with a nonzero